base-org/web/apps/base-docs/docs/tools/data-indexers.md

 [SubQuery](https://subquery.network/) is a data indexer that provides developers with fast, reliable, decentralized, and customized APIs for accessing rich indexed data from over 80+ ecosystems (including Base) within their projects.

-SubQuery provides the ability to aggregate this data across multiple blockchains all within a single project.
+SubQuery provides the ability to aggregate this data across multiple blockchains, all within a single project.

 Other advantages of SubQuery includes performance with multiple RPC endpoint configurations, multi-worker capabilities and a configurable caching architecture.